OSU-Complex-Systems/MIS-ME/README.md

 ## Dataset
 <!-- The dataset can be downloaded from [here](url here). -->
-The dataset url will be updated soon
+The dataset can be found under [Github Releases](https://github.com/OSU-Complex-Systems/MIS-ME/releases/tag/v1)

 ## Training